tundish/blathnaid/app/tale.rst

 At the end of it Ingomer had become Master of the Guild of Smiths, a position which hitherto had been attained only by the most skilled and respected of craftsmen.

-.. todo:: Parade

 Ingomer
 -------

+It was the eve of the New Moon.
+Jack was at the gated arch in the east of the City.

+Trumpets called out, the gates swung open and through it came the Mayoral parade.
-And there before him stood Ingomer, in all his Mayoral finery, and surrounded by guards.
+And there before him was Ingomer, in all his robes and finery, surrounded by guards.

 Jack stepped forward and raised up his locket saying, "I carry a message!"